 Cesarean Birth (C-Section)

-A cesarean birth is the surgical delivery of a baby through an incision in the mother's abdomen.
+A cesarean birth is the surgical delivery of a baby through an incision in the mother's stomach.
 Cesarean births may be planned and scheduled.
 But, in many cases, a cesarean is unexpected.
-In any case, a cesarean is done to ensure the safest birth for both you and your baby.
+In any case, a cesarean is done to make sure that you and your baby have the safest birth.

 The preparation for the birth is nearly the same whether scheduled or unscheduled.
 Surgery will begin shortly after you receive anesthesia.
 You will receive either regional or general anesthesia.
 Most cesareans are completed in less than an hour.
 During the birth, your healthcare team is with you, ready to take care of you and your newborn.
 Your partner may also be with you for the birth.

-Once the incisions are made, the doctor presses on the top of the uterus and guides the baby through the incision.
+Once the incisions are made, the healthcare provider presses on the top of the uterus and guides the baby through the incision.
 The cord will be clamped and cut.
 Then the placenta is lifted out through the incision.

 After your baby's birth, the uterine incision is closed with stitches.
-Then, your skin incision will be closed with surgical staples or stitches and a dressing will be applied.
-Your doctor will press on your uterus.
+Your skin incision will be closed with surgical staples or stitches and a dressing will be applied.
+Your healthcare provider will press on your uterus.
 This helps expel blood clots through the vagina.
-You may be given medications to help shrink your uterus and decrease bleeding.
+You may be given medicines to help shrink your uterus and decrease bleeding.
 You may also receive antibiotics to reduce any risk of infection.

 While your surgery is completed, your baby will be placed in an infant warmer.
 Gentle suction will be used to help remove excess fluid from the baby's mouth and airways.
 Then the APGAR score will be done.
 This rates baby's appearance (color), pulse (heart rate), grimace (muscle reflex), activity, and respiration.
 Your baby will be wrapped in a blanket and brought to you.
 Now, for the first time, you'll see your newborn.

 As with any surgery, cesarean birth has risks.
-Your doctor will discuss the risks of cesarean with you.
+Your healthcare provider will discuss the risks of cesarean with you.
 They may include: